medic/medic-docs/development/update-dependencies.md

 1. `git checkout master && git pull` - get the latest code
 2. `git checkout -b "<issue>-update-dendencies"` - make a branch

-Then for each folder I go through these steps.
+Then for each folder go through these steps.

 1. `npm ci` - update your local node_modules to match expected
 2. `npm outdated` - report on any dependencies which aren't at the latest